Diamond-Bluff/diamond-bluff.github.io/content/join/index.md

 contact sheet and have access to edit it.
 You can then join any desired subgroup by adding an x to the appropriate box.
 Also, it will help to email the group leader to make sure you are included in invites.

+## Request New Member Orientation

+To receive an orientation briefing for the project and more information on how to join or contribute, fill out [this form](https://forms.gle/25NbAw9UHtKnygQWA).